pranav-ashokk/boston-housing-price-prediction/README.md

 ![](https://i.ibb.co/CVJgQXm/image.png)

 These seem like reasonable results.
 The third case resulted in being the most expensive house.
 This aligns directly with the assumptions I made about the features earlier.
-The 'rm' value (number of rooms) is high, the 'LSTAT' value (# of lower class workers) is low, and the 'PTRATIO' (Pupil-Teacher ratio) is also low.
+The 'RM' value (avg number of rooms in the neighborhood) is high, the 'LSTAT' value (% of white collar workers in the neighborhood) is low, and the 'PTRATIO' (Pupil-Teacher ratio) is also low.

 ## 9) Measure the model's sensitivity and applicability
 So far, the model seems to do relatively well and has definitely learned something from the data I provided.
 I then decided to test whether or not the model is 'robust' and can actually be applicable in real life to accurately/precisely solve the original problem.
 To do this, I ran the fit_model function ten times with different training and testing sets to see how the prediction for a specific client changes with respect to the data it's trained on.

 ![](https://i.ibb.co/W54NVyt/boston-housing-9.png)

 The range in the prices of the various trials is relatively large.
-Essentially, a range of nearly $70,000 means that this model is not as precise as I would like it to be.
+Essentially, a range of nearly $70,000 means that this model is not as precise as I would have liked it to be, but could definitely be useful in the real estate business.
+However, there are many ways I can still improve this model to become even more precise.
+For one, instead of a decision tree generator algorithm, I could use a random forest algorithm.
+Furthermore, I could spend more time to tune the hyperparameters and optimize the weights of the model.